pboechat/SAT.js/README.md

 #### Polygons

-Wrap your 2D vertices around with the *SAT.Polygon* class:
+With your 2D vertices, construct a *SAT.Polygon*:

     var polyA = new SAT.Polygon([new THREE.Vector2(-0.5, -0.5),
     new THREE.Vector2(0.5, -0.5),